Plzeň-City District: Economy

-Plzeň is the economic centre of the entire South Bohemian Region.
-Almost all the largest employers with its headquarters in Plzeň-City District and at least 500 employers have their seat in Plzeň, the only exception is KS-Europe in Šťáhlavy.
-The largest of these companies with at least 1,000 employers are:
+Plzeň is the economic centre of the entire Plzeň Region.
+Almost all the employers with headquarters in Plzeň-City District and at least 500 employers have their seat in Plzeň, with the only exception being Hermes Fulfilment in Šťáhlavy.
+The largest of these companies with at least 1,000 employees are:

 Transport

 The D5 motorway (part of the European route E50) from Prague to Plzeň and the Czech-German border passes through the district.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: